Bitcoin

 - Now a temporary fork occurs.
 This means, two versions of the blockchain exists in the network.

-- Now the miner which builds the third block will add to whatever blockchain it receives from it's full node.
+- The miner that builds the third block adds it to whatever blockchain it gets from its full node.

-- So this blockchain now becomes the longest one becomes the active one and other blockchain is discarded.
+- That blockchain becomes the longest.
+It becomes the active one.
+The other is discarded.

 Gossip Protocol

-The peer-to-peer communication between the blockchain nodes is done using gossip protocol.
-In this protocol, the peer broadcasts the information to all connected nodes and the connected nodes forward to the next connected nodes.
+The blockchain nodes talk peer to peer with the gossip protocol.
+A peer broadcasts the data to all connected nodes.
+Those nodes forward it to the next ones.

-Here not all nodes are connect to all other nodes in the network.
-There is a limit on number of nodes a node in the network connects to.
+Not all nodes connect to all others in the network.
+A limit caps how many nodes one node connects to.

 Software in nodes and miners

-Nodes and miner servers are hosting application in any programming language and communicate with other nodes using TCP.
+Nodes and miner servers run an app in any programming language.
+They talk to other nodes over TCP.

 It's important to understand that the bitcoin network is just another software.
 The term sounds complex but it's just a different way of implementing a distributed system.